smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 - We're experiencing this art together

-  To the extent that an audience member feels in sync with their peers, audience-audience interaction serves to heighten the emotions of each, and strengthens shared connections and sense of recognition.
+  To the extent that an audience member feels in sync with their peers, audience-audience interaction serves to heighten the emotions of each, and strengthens shared connections and sense of mutual recognition.

 <br>
 *Audience-performer interaction*

 The presence of an audience can help performers reach new peaks of excellence in their craft.
 Performing for an empty hall or for a production crew behind bulky equipment is not the same as performing in a hall of rapt audience members or a stadium of raving fans.
-Though norms differ on what type of interaction is valued, the live performing arts generally excel in creating opportunities for audience-performer interactions.
+Though norms differ on what type of interaction is valued, the live performing arts allow unmatched opportunities for audience-performer interactions.

 Further, audience members value the opportunity to interact with and be acknowledged by performers, whether through standing applause or heckling.
 Even just a recognition of the audience by the performers can make an experience more meaningful.